Table of Contents

 - Though the fat content of regular milk can vary widely, a cup of whole milk usually contains 4.5 gm. of saturated fats and 1.9 gm of unsaturated fats (4).

-- Other nutrients in regular milk are carbohydrates (lactose), thiamin, riboflavin, vitamin B6, vitamin E, vitamin K, iron, selenium, niacin, etc.
+- Other nutrients in regular milk are carbohydrates (lactose), thiamin, riboflavin, vitamin B6, E, vitamin K, iron, selenium, niacin, etc.

 - One serving of regular milk also offers 146 calories and 24 mg. of cholesterol.